-If a priest breaks the strictures of their god, then they become Spirit-Wracked when they next pray for spirit.
-This is an extremely painful process, during which the priest loses most of their ability to cast miracles.
-In addition, any Holy Symbols the priest possesses burn white hot until removed.
-If the holy symbol was inscribed on a body location, that location is destroyed (as if reduced to -3 hits), otherwise the Holy Symbol is painful but causes no mechanical damage.
+If a priest breaks the strictures of their god, then they become spirit-wracked.
+This usually occurs when they next pray for spirit, though in some cases it is immediate.
+Spirit-wracking is an extremely painful process, during which the priest loses most of their ability to cast miracles.
+In addition, any holy symbols the priest possesses burn white hot until removed.
+If the holy symbol was inscribed on a body location, that location is destroyed (as if reduced to -3 hits) over the course of 15 seconds unless the holy symbol is removed in some way first.
+Otherwise, the holy symbol is painful but causes no mechanical damage.

 In order to become un-spirit-wracked, a priest must atone for their sins.
 This usually means making some major act of atonement, such as going on a quest to seek redemption.
-It is not possible to atone in downtime.
-Atonement is handled by the ref-team.
+Atonement is handled by the ref team, and it is not possible to atone in downtime.
 The difficulty of atonement may depend on the God in question and on the severity or extent of the breaking of the strictures.

 Note: Becoming spirit-wracked is sometimes self-reffing (the refs are not omniscient).
-If you believe that your character may have broken a stricture, see a ref.
-In addition, if the ref team believes you have broken the strictures, they may spirit-wrack you.
+If you believe that your character may have seriously broken a stricture, see a ref.
+Alternatively, you may choose to take the effects of a spirit-wrack immediately after you feel your character has seriously broken a stricture.
+In addition, if the ref team believes you have broken the strictures, they may spirit-wrack you in downtime.

 - Miracles are bought as skills.

-- Each miracle from the primary domain requires its level in Spiritual Favor, as well as all previous miracles from the primary domain.
+- Each miracle from the primary domain requires its level in Spiritual Favour, as well as all previous miracles from the primary domain.

 - Each miracle in an auxiliary domain requires a miracle of the same level from the primary domain, as well as all previous miracles from the same domain.

-- A character may only buy miracles from their deities primary domain and up to 3 auxiliary domains.
+- A character may only buy miracles from their deity’s primary domain and up to 3 of their deity’s auxiliary domains.

 Each God has a list of domains they grant access to.
 A priest may only learn miracles from those domains.
 It is not possible to invent new miracles or learn miracles from other domains.